 Aeropress Camping Coffee

-AeroPress Original Coffee & Espresso Maker - Quickly makes delicious coffee without bitterness - 1 to 3 cups per pressing is similar to the French Press in a lot of ways.
+AeroPress Original Coffee Press – 3 in 1 brew method combines French Press, Pourover, Espresso - Full bodied, smooth coffee without grit, bitterness - Small portable coffee maker for camping & travel is similar to the French Press in a lot of ways.
 Like the French Press, it also pushes water through the coffee grounds to create an even, full-immersion brew.
 However, unlike the French Press, Aeropress is smaller and more convenient for camping purposes.

 To make Aeropress Camping Coffee, follow these instructions: